Skip to content

 </button>

 The url field should reflect the page where the event conceptually occurred.
-It is used for attribution in the dashboard.
+HitKeep uses it for site resolution and session context.

 Events become useful when combined with Goals.
 Create an event-based goal to count conversions: